thebe14/owncloud-qnap/README.md

 - **OWNCLOUD_ADMIN_PASSWORD** is the password of the administrator user

-Decide the domain name where the Traefic proxy's dashboard will be exposed to the world (if at all) and change these environment variables:
+Decide the domain name where the Traefic proxy's dashboard will be exposed to the world (if at all), and change these environment variables:

 - **TRAEFIK_HOSTNAME** is the fully qualified hostname for your ownCloud instance, usually the same as **OWNCLOUD_HOSTNAME**
 - **TRAEFIK_BASIC_AUTH** is the username and password of the Traefic administratrator, in the form `username:password` where the passwords is encoded using MD5, SHA1, or BCrypt.
-You can encode your password [here](https://hostingcanada.org/htpasswd-generator/)
+You can encode your password [here](https://hostingcanada.org/htpasswd-generator/).

-Decide how often you want your ownCloud metadata and the user files backed up and how long to keep the backups:
+Decide how often you want your ownCloud metadata and the user files backed up, and how long to keep the backups:

 - **BACKUP_INTERVAL** is how often you want to backup your ownCloud data